Axidify/Terminality-V2/server/README.md

 The server will fall back to the file-based `state.json` if Prisma is not available.

+IMPORTANT: Do not commit your local `server/prisma/dev.db` file.
+It's a local SQLite database used for development and will lead to conflicts if checked in across branches.
+Prefer using the seed and setup scripts to create a local DB: `npm run prisma:setup`.

 Health check
 ------------
 This server exposes a simple `/health` endpoint that can be used for readiness/liveness checks and simple monitoring.
 It returns a JSON payload with basic process metrics and the persisted state version.